 Many people did not approve of the plan seeing it as too passive and slow to implement.
 President Lincoln, the Union generals, and most civilians believed all they needed to do was raise an army in Washington, invade Virginia and capture the Confederate capital of Richmond and the war would be over in a few weeks.

 General George McClellan had his own plan.
 He wanted to raise an army of 80,000 men in Ohio (he was the military commander in Ohio at this time) and send them on an overland campaign through Virginia and capture Richmond.
 These ideas were rejected by General Scott in favor of the Anaconda Plan.

-A book that takes a look at the Civil War using maps is Civil War, The: The Story of the War with Maps
+A book that takes a look at the Civil War using maps is The Civil War: The Story of the War with Maps

 General Scott retired at the end of 1861 and his subordinate General George McClellan took over command of the Union army.
 The Anaconda plan was a good idea in theory however it would have been difficult for it to have actually succeeded in it’s original form.
 While the Union navy did set up a blockade at the start of the rebellion, it was not strong enough at the beginning of the war to adequately blockade the entire south.

 The naval blockade alone would not have defeated the rebellion, even if the Union also controlled the entire Mississippi river.
 Confederate leaders were also not going to stand by and do nothing as the Union tried to starve them into submission.
 The Confederacy had a strong army and was more than capable of taking on the Union army especially at the beginning of the war.